mlghty/omnes-videntes/README.md

 - Duration selection
 - & others & test
 - Implement the time delta to a graph with the the name of the app, and time dictates the bar length.

+# Removed
+- Removed the process ID # to remove
+- Removed the app status.
+- Removed the CPU usage. # to remove
+- Removed the memory usage. # to remove
+- Removed the number of threads. # to remove

 # PowerPoint
 https://docs.google.com/presentation/d/17giek9o_e0Rh0OvZVlyU83-MThIQ00ONwwIJbIcuz5s/edit?usp=sharing